By Teena Myers

 One night, as Abby read about fasting in the book of Matthew, she heard God say, “Fast and pray for three days, and then I will talk to you again.”
 At the end of the fast, Abby heard God say, “I brought Elijah to the brook, and he didn’t leave until I told him to leave.
 The restaurant is your mission field, and I have not called you to leave.”
 Abby declined the pastor’s offer.

 Two years later, she walked by a co-worker that smelled heavenly.
 “It’s Island Gardenia Cologne, said the co-worker.
 Three months later, Abby spotted a bottle of the cologne while she shopped and tossed it in her basket.
 “When I got ready for work, I sprayed a lot of Island Gardenia on,” said Abby.
 “Randy told me I had used too much.
 The smell was overpowering.
 The minute I walked into the restaurant, I asked my co-workers if I smelled overpowering.
 There was a new guy working at the salad bar named Travis.
 He said, ‘Yeah, you smell strong, I can smell you from here.’”

 As Abby chatted with a co-worker about his son’s upcoming birthday, Travis joined the conversation.

 “Oh, you have a little boy too,” said Abby.

-“Yeah, and I have a girlfriend who is six months pregnant.”
+“Yeah, and my girlfriend is six months pregnant.”

 “Are you keeping the baby?”
-Abby was amazed that he she had asked such a personal question of someone she barely knew, but Travis didn’t hesitate to answer.
+Abby regretted asking such a personal question of someone she barely knew, but Travis didn’t hesitate to answer.

 “No, we are putting the baby up for adoption.”